 These products are sold in a paste-like form in small containers and syringes.
-These products contain flammable solvents and should be stored in sealed containers when not in use and kept away from ignition sources and hot surfaces.
-Flammable solvent vapors, metal fumes and dust are generated during melting and brazing operations.
+Containers and syringes should be kept sealed when not in use.
+Metal fumes and dust are generated during melting and brazing operations.
 Hazardous levels of dust or metal fumes of product constituents can create health risks, as described below.
 Metallic dust and particles can cause a serious fire and/or explosion hazard.